Start9Labs/documentation/site/source/user-manual/backups/backup-restore.rst

 #.
 "Restore [entire server] from Backup" (as in, disaster recovery) all server data in the event that your backup is the **only** thing you have left.
 #.
 "Transfer" data from an existing server.
 This is a total migration for use when upgrading hardware only.

 .. warning:: If you are restoring data from a drive that you are attaching *directly to your server,* (if using a RasPi or other low-powered board) please ensure that it is getting adequate power.
 This is best accomplished via external power to the drive (such as a powered USB hub).
-Server One (2022 and newer) and Server Pro users can safely ignore this warning.
+Server One (2022 and newer) and Server Pure users can safely ignore this warning.

 Select the appropriate tab below to restore your data: